-- Carotid endarterectomy: see the separate Carotid Artery Occlusion article and the separate article Stroke Prevention.
+- Carotid endarterectomy: see the separate Carotid Artery Occlusion and Stroke Prevention articles.

 - There is currently insufficient evidence to support intracranial stenting, unless part of research protocol.

-- Consider referring for surgical decompressive hemicraniectomy if middle cerebral artery (MCA) infarction is present and all the following are met (refer within 24 hours of symptom onset and perform surgery within 48 hours of symptom onset):
+- Consider referring for surgical decompressive hemicraniectomy (performed within 48 hours of symptom onset) if middle cerebral artery (MCA) infarction is present and all the following are met:

 - Clinical deficits suggestive of infarction in the territory of the MCA.